Cameron Mitchell (singer)

 Robert Cameron Mitchell (born February 15, 1990), professionally credited as Cameron Mitchell, is an American singer-songwriter from Colleyville, Texas.
-He is best known for his role on the singing competition The Glee Project.
+He is best known for his role on the reality television series The Glee Project.
 Mitchell received attention for choosing to leave the competition, then returning to win the Bing Fan Favorite at the end of the season.
-Mitchell says he has been influenced by John Mayer and especially The Beatles.
+Mitchell says he has been influenced by John Mayer and The Beatles.

 The Glee Project

 Mitchell was introduced on the debut season of the Oxygen reality series The Glee Project, He was chosen to be in the Top 12 after making it through the Fort Worth, Texas auditions in January 2011.
 He was later picked, to his surprise, as one of the show's twelve competitors.
 Mitchell said it was the first time he had auditioned for anything, and went into the show with no acting background.

 Mitchell departed The Glee Project after the show's seventh episode, titled "Sexuality", after struggling with his own religious beliefs and the titular theme.
 In addition to struggling with the sexual themes of the show, Mitchell also cited his lack of acting experience as part of his decision to leave.
 During a personal conversation with Glee co-creator, writer and producer Ryan Murphy, he admitted that he had been considering leaving the competition for some time.
 Murphy, who said that Mitchell "could have gone all the way to the finals", revealed that by leaving, Mitchell's close friend and fellow competitor Damian McGinty was saved from elimination for that episode.
 McGinty later won the competition, along with Samuel Larsen.
 Despite leaving the competition, Mitchell has said that auditioning for the series was "the best decision [he] ever made" and that he does not regret leaving mid-season.